Grafrajohn/simpris/README.md

 Code will soon be released for Simpris under the GNU license.

 ## How to set up Simpris
-First crete th database from the supplied scripts
+First create the database from the supplied scripts